 There are a variety of metrics that can be used to determine the health of your business, but few are as indicative of success or failure as negative cash flow, or the net amount of cash that flows in and out of your business.
 A positive cash flow is essential for growth, as it’s indicative of spending that’s under control and flourishing sales and income.
 But how do you go about improving cash flow?

 There are two primary ways to answer that question: increase revenue and decrease expenses like working capital.
 It’s not always as simple as making a deposit into a high-interest savings account.
 At face value, the answer is simple, but the challenging part is enacting change and creating strategies that yield those results.
-However, an examination of your operational expenses, payment practices, accounts payable, and marketing and sales efforts can help you find ways to improve cash flow in 2020 and as a result increase your cash reserve.
+However, an examination of your operational expenses, payment practices, accounts payable, and marketing and sales efforts can help you find ways to improve cash flow and as a result increase your cash reserve.